spikehq/docs.spike.sh/alerts/slack.md

 ---
 description: >-
-  The Spike app for Slack delivers alerts for incidents and on-call rotations directly to your public or private channels.
-It also includes slash commands to create incidents and view on-call responders.
+  The Spike app for Slack sends incident and on-call alerts to your channels and offers slash commands for creating incidents and checking on-call responders.
 ---

 <figure><img src="../.gitbook/assets/slack/cover.png" alt=""><figcaption></figcaption></figure>